DS-100/sp20/calendar.md

 }
 </style>

-## A Few Logistical Changes In Response to COVID-19

-To address concerns about the coronavirus, we have <span style="color:#C0392B">made a few adjustments to how we run our discussions and labs online</span>.
 Please read the following information carefully and refer to Piazza if you need more clarifications/details.
 We appreciate your patience and understanding during this challenging time!

-### Please Check on Piazza for Zoom Links for All Discussions

-Please check on Piazza for a weekly update post on specific Zoom links for all discussion sections.

-### All Lab Sections are Now Office Hours
+- **Lecture:** Lectures are pre-recorded and posted on the syllabus page.
+- **Discussion:** Discussions are now held on Zoom.
+The calendar below has the times at which they will be offered, while the Zoom links themselves can be found on Piazza.
+We also will be creating a walkthrough video for each discussion moving forward, which will be posted on the syllabus page.

-We have converted all of the lab slots to office hours.
+- **Lab:** All labs have been converted to office hours.
 Given the virtual format, both lab and office hours are treated the exact same.

-### Discussion Sections are Condensed with Video Walkthroughs

-To accommodate students' shifting demands, we will be condensing our discussion sections and eliminating those with less attendance.
-In substitution, we will be posting discussion video walkthroughs on the **syllabus** page.

-### Office Hours and Discussion Sections For Students in non-US Timezones

-To accommodate students no longer in the US, we are currently providing a few office hours and one discussion section catering to those in non-US timezones.
-To see all of those sections in the calendar below, please make sure to look at the very top and scroll all the way to the bottom.
-We have also listed them here (in Pacific Daylight Time):
-- Office Hours:
-  - 11pm - 12am, Tuesday, GSI: Ishaan
-  - 12am - 1am, Wednesday, GSI: Ishaan
-- Discussions:
-  - 12am - 1am, Saturday, GSI: Ishaan
+- **Office Hours:** Office hours are all also run on Zoom.
+To access them, log onto our [Office Hours Queue](http://oh.ds100.org).
+When it's your turn, you will be given the Zoom link to join.
+- In addition, we have a few office hours and discussions at times more convenient to students outside of the US.
+Refer to the calendar below for these events.

 <a name = 'oh'></a>